by Gary Lord

 On October 22, Gavin MacFadyen, a hugely respected journalist and documentary film-maker, a world leader of press freedom and whistle-blower protection, and a close friend and supporter of Julian Assange, died in London at the age of 76.

 MacFadyen was a was a WikiLeaks director who co-founded the Center for Investigative Journalism and set up the Julian Assange Legal Defense committee along with journalist John Pilger.
 The FBI had been keeping a file on MacFadyen, a committed civil rights activist, since at least 1963 and still refused to release their information after his death, citing "an ongoing investigation" and "national security".

 Julian Assange requested permission to temporarily leave his asylum inside the Ecuadorian embassy in order to attend MacFadyen’s funeral.
 Swedish Prosecutor Marianne Ny turned down the request and used the opportunity to issue another press release instead.
-Julian Assange said her callous response was heart-breaking:
+Julian Assange condemned her callous response: